nextstrain/narratives/trees-background.md

 <!-- This is left-side text -->
 # [How do I read a tree?](https://nextstrain.org/ncov/2020-03-11)

-The **x axis of a tree represents the degree of difference** (in time or genetic divergence -- we'll get to that next).
-The **y axis just helps spread things out** so we can see everything; it doesn't have any units of measurement.
+The x axis of a tree represents the degree of difference (in time or genetic divergence -- we'll get to that next).
+The y axis just helps spread things out so we can see everything; it doesn't have any units of measurement.
 <br><br>
-The **tips of the tree represent samples** (i.e., blue cases from the last slide).
-The **internal nodes represent cases that weren't sampled**, but that we think were the source of all the cases descendant from them (i.e., the red nodes from the last slide).
+The tips of the tree represent samples (i.e., blue cases from the last slide).
+The internal nodes represent cases that weren't sampled, but that we think were the source of all the cases descendant from them (i.e., the red nodes from the last slide).
 These relationships are inferred by analyzing the pattern of mutations observed in the sampled cases.

 ## Further reading
 * [How to read a tree (tutorial from Arctic Network)](https://artic.network/how-to-read-a-tree.html)